-The SMC8150L2 is an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
-In a basic stand-alone configuration, it can provide direct full-duplex connections for up to 50 workstations or servers.
-You can easily build on this basic configuration, adding direct full-duplex connections to workstations or servers.
-When the time comes for further expansion, just connect to another hub or switch using one of the Gigabit Ethernet ports built into the front panel, or a Gigabit Ethernet port on a plug-in SFP transceiver.
+These switches are an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
+In a basic stand-alone configuration, it can provide direct full-duplex connections to workstations or servers.
+When the time comes for further expansion, just connect to another hub or switch using one of the Fast Ethernet or Gigabit Ethernet ports built into the front panel.

-In the figure below, the 50-port Gigabit Ethernet Switch is operating as a collapsed backbone for a small LAN.
-It is providing dedicated 10 Mbps full-duplex connections to workstations and 100 Mbps full-duplex connections to power users, and 1 Gbps full-duplex connections to servers.
+In the figure below, the switch is operating as a collapsed backbone for a small LAN.
+It is providing dedicated 100 Mbps full-duplex connections to workstations and 1000 Mbps full-duplex connections to power users and servers.
+In addition, connected IP phones and wireless access points are receiving PoE power from the switch.

-Figure 2-1 Collapsed Backbone
+Figure 2-2 Collapsed Backbone